Soldiers' and Sailors' Monument (Indianapolis): Sculptures

 Bruno Schmitz hired Rudolph Schwarz, an Austrian-born sculptor, to create War and Peace, two massive limestone groupings for the monument.
 Schwarz adapted Schmitz's original design and added two smaller scenes, The Dying Soldier and The Return Home, below the main groupings.
 Schwarz also carved four heroic military figures representing the artillery, cavalry, infantry, and navy for the monument's base and executed its bronze entrance doors.

 Three bronze astragals, one by Nikolaus Geiger and two by George Brewster, surround the stone obelisk.
 The first astragal is placed 70 ft above the obelisk's base.
 The second astragal is 12 ft above the first.
 The third astragal is 80 ft above the base, below the capital.
 Geiger, of Berlin, Germany, cast and shipped the first astragal, a battlefield scene of the army, from Germany.
 He never saw the monument at Indianapolis and died before its completion.
 Brewster, an American sculptor from Cleveland, Ohio, created the second astragal with a naval theme that includes a portrait relief of Admiral David Farragut.
 Brewster also designed the third astragal with the dates 1861 and 1865, the Civil War's beginning and ending dates.

 Brewster's Victory crowns the memorial.
+Atop of the monument, Schmitz imagined a classical sculpture featuring a winged Nike, the Greek goddess of war, to symbolize victory in battle.
 The statue, which became known as Indiana or Miss Indiana, is 30 ft tall and weighs ten tons.
 It faces south and cost $12,500.
 The statue also includes a symbolic sword representing victory, a torch that signifies "the light of civilization", and an eagle, a symbol of freedom.

 Additional outdoor sculptures include Indianapolis sculptor John Mahoney's bronze statues of George Rogers Clark, William Henry Harrison, and James Whitcomb, and Franklin Simmons's bronze statue of Oliver P. Morton.
 The statue of Morton, Indiana's governor from 1861 to 1867, was erected at the center of the Circle in 1884.
 When construction began on the new monument, the statue of Morton was removed from its original site.
 It was reinstalled on the southeast side of the monument, around 1899, to represent Indiana's role in the Civil War.
 In 1895, Mahoney received a commission to create three additional sculptures to represent Indiana's role in earlier conflicts.
 His statue of Clark, on the northwest side of the monument, represents the American Revolution.
 The statue of Harrison, hero of the battle of Tippecanoe, is installed on the monument's northeast side and represents the War of 1812.
 The statue of James Whitcomb, Indiana's governor from 1843 to 1848, is installed on monument's southwest side to represent the Mexican–American War.

 In 1894, the original cascading fountains were replaced with larger versions.
 Four large candelabra, each 40 ft in height, were installed on pedestals at the north and south steps, while smaller candelabra were placed around the monument to illuminate the drinking fountains installed into bronze buffalo heads.